BrianPugh/belay/README.rst

    pip install belay

-The micropython-compatible board only needs micropython installed; no additional preparation is required.
+The MicroPython-compatible board only needs MicroPython installed; no additional preparation is required.
+If using CircuitPython, and additional modification needs to be made to ``boot.py``.
+See `documentation <https://belay.readthedocs.io/en/latest/CircuitPython.html>`_ for details.

 Examples
 ========